 Some students may be eligible for government loans, grants, or assistantships.
 All financial assistance programs will be administered through the Office of Student Financial Services.
-In the Falls School of Business, six hours of study per semester is considered a full-time load for graduate programs.
-Three hours is considered a half-time load.
-In the School of Theology and Christian Ministry, nine hours of study per semester is considered a full-time load for graduate students, while six hours of study per semester is considered a part-time load.
+In the Falls School of Business and the School of Music, Theatre, and Dance, six hours of study per semester is considered a full-time load for graduate programs, and three hours is considered a half-time load.
+In the Seminary of the School of Theology and Christian Ministry, nine hours of study per semester is considered a full-time load for graduate students, while six hours of study per semester is considered a full-time load.